ebi-gene-expression-group/scPred-cli/README.md

 ```
 scpred_predict.R\
     --input-object < Path to the input object of scPred or seurat class in .rds format >\
-    --pred-data < Path to the input prediction matrix in .rds format >\
+    --pred-data < Path to the input prediction object in .rds format >\
-    --test-labels < Path to the test labels file for evalutation of model performance in text format >\
-    --cell-types-column < Column name of true labels in provided metadata file >\
+    --normalise-data < Should the predicted expression data be normalised?
+Default: False >\
+    --normalisation-method < If --normalise-data specified, what normalisation method to use?
+Default: LogNormalize
+                             NB: normalisation method must be identical to that used for reference data >\
+    --scale-factor < If --normalise-data specified, what scale factor should be applied? >\
+    --threshold-level < Classification threshold value >\
     --output-path < Output path for values predicted by the model in text format >\
     --plot-path < Output path for prediction probabilities histograms in .png format >\
-    --confusion-table < Output path for confusion table in text format >

 ```
 ### Get standardised output table
 This script allows to get predicted labels in a standardised format, simplifying downstream analyses.
 ```
 scpred_get_std_output.R\
-    --predictions-file <Path to the predictions file in text format>\
+    --predictions-object <Path to the predictions object in .rds format>\
     --get-scores <Boolean: should the prediction scores be included? default: FALSE>\
     --classifier <Path to the classifier object in .rds format>\
     --output-table <Path to the final output file in text format>\